Gezer: Israelite city gate, wall

 On the southern slope about 200 meters east of the gate from the Middle Bronze Age IIB, there is what is now known as the "Solomon Gate".
 This area was excavated at the beginning of the 20th century by Macalister, who defined the remains discovered there as a "Maccabean citadel" from the 2nd century BCE, because on one of the stones a curse against Simon was found engraved in Greek (Macalister 1912, vol. I: 209–23; 236–56).

 After the discovery of identical gates from the time of King Solomon in Megiddo and Hazor, and following what is told in the Bible about the construction projects of this king in the three cities, Yigael Yadin proved in 1957 that in fact the Hasmonean citadel was no other than a gate from the days of Solomon.
 In the excavations of the 1960s, the entire gate was revealed.
 It is identical in plan and size to the other two mentioned and is connected by a casemate wall.
-On both sides of the passageway within the gate are four pairs of pillars and three pairs of cell-like chambers.
+On both sides of the passageway within the gate are four pairs of pillars and three pairs of cell-like chambers ("six-chambered gate").
 In front of the entranceway stood two towers.
 At the gate, a construction of hewn-stone in the style typical of the days of Solomon is evident.
-The Solomon Gate has since been reinterpreted by some as dating from several centuries later, by virtue of the fact that the gate was rebuilt, although recent radiocarbon tests support an early date for the strata at the site.
+The Solomonic Gate has since been reinterpreted by some as dating from several centuries later, by virtue of the fact that the gate was rebuilt, although recent radiocarbon tests support an early date for the strata at the site.